WalletScrutiny/WalletScrutinyCom/_android/to.bitkit.md

 Files /tmp/fromPlay_to.bitkit_142/AndroidManifest.xml and /tmp/fromBuild_to.bitkit_142/AndroidManifest.xml differ
 Files /tmp/fromPlay_to.bitkit_142/assets/dexopt/baseline.prof and /tmp/fromBuild_to.bitkit_142/assets/dexopt/baseline.prof differ
 Files /tmp/fromPlay_to.bitkit_142/assets/index.android.bundle and /tmp/fromBuild_to.bitkit_142/assets/index.android.bundle differ
-Only in /tmp/fromBuild_to.bitkit_142/assets: index.android.jsbundle
 Files /tmp/fromPlay_to.bitkit_142/classes2.dex and /tmp/fromBuild_to.bitkit_142/classes2.dex differ
 Files /tmp/fromPlay_to.bitkit_142/classes3.dex and /tmp/fromBuild_to.bitkit_142/classes3.dex differ
 Files /tmp/fromPlay_to.bitkit_142/classes.dex and /tmp/fromBuild_to.bitkit_142/classes.dex differ
 Only in /tmp/fromBuild_to.bitkit_142: lib
 Only in /tmp/fromBuild_to.bitkit_142/res: 2X.ttf
-Only in /tmp/fromBuild_to.bitkit_142/res: 5c.
 Only in /tmp/fromPlay_to.bitkit_142/res: anim
 Only in /tmp/fromPlay_to.bitkit_142/res: animator
 Only in /tmp/fromPlay_to.bitkit_142/res: animator-v21